martianying/Coursera_Deep_Learning_Specialization/README.md

 # Coursera Deep Learning Specialization

 ## Credits
-I wrote all codes that are necessary for passing the assignments as well as summary notes for each course, others, unless specified otherwise, are all taken from <code>deeplearning.ai</code>.
+**I wrote all codes that are necessary for passing the assignments, others, unless specified otherwise, are all taken from <code>deeplearning.ai</code>.**

 ## What is this?